 And yet I also see more clearly the strength of ordinary people, the depth of Jewish resilience, and the enduring power of belonging to a people who refuse to disappear.

 That is where I find myself now: saddened, changed, more alert than before, but still standing.
-And still believing, despite everything, that we do not give up on one another.
-That is what remains with me now.
+Still believing, despite everything, that we do not give up on one another.

 Am Yisrael Chai.
 The Jewish people live.